Ferenc Medgyessy

 Ferenc Medgyessy (1881 in Debrecen, Hungary – 1958 in Budapest, Hungary) was a Hungarian sculptor and physician.
 After graduating in medicine he studied art in Paris.
 Later, he studied Michelangelo and the Etruscan art in Florence.
 His art was dominated by folk realism.

+He was regarded as one of the significant innovators of 20th century Hungarian sculpture, drawing inspiration from classical antiquity as well as French sculptors such as Aristide Maillol and Charles Despiau.
+His work often emphasized the human figure, themes of labor, and the representation of everyday life, reflecting both social realism and a strong connection to Hungarian national identity.

+In 1948 and 1957 he won the Kossuth Prize.